 Whether you’re planning the design of a website, t-shirt, or logo, a good place to start on your design is defining your brand’s personality.
 What do you want your brand to say?
 What do you want your audience to think or feel when they see your design?
 As demonstrated by Heinz and Pepsi, color is going to play a huge factor in the way your brand is received, so it’s important to know what you’re dealing with.

 The Color Wheel

-While there is science to color (wavelengths, photoreceptor cells in your retina, optical prisms—oh my!), you don’t need to understand the science to make color choices.
-You do, however want to choose wisely, as carelessness can cause some color trainwrecks (think of the slapdash color schemes of the 80s).
+While there is a science to color (wavelengths, photoreceptor cells in your retina, optical prisms—oh my!), you don’t need to understand the science to make color choices.
+You do, however, want to choose wisely, as carelessness can cause some color trainwrecks (think of the slapdash color schemes of the 80s).

-Luckily, you can balance science and freewheeling with minimal knowledge of the color wheel.
+Luckily, you can balance science and freewheel with minimal knowledge of the color wheel.
 The color wheel is rather basic–you probably remember learning it in your elementary school’s art class.

 First, you have primary colors yellow, red, and blue, which blend to make secondary colors orange, violet, and green.
 Combine a secondary with its closest primary, and you have a tertiary color.
-Then, you have complimentary colors, which are diagonal from each other on the wheel.
-Note–green is complimentary to red—someone please call the ketchup people!
+Then, you have complementary colors, which are diagonal from each other on the wheel.
+Note–green is complementary to red—someone please call the ketchup people!

 Things get a little more sophisticated when you want a color that’s not on the wheel, but this is pretty easy to grasp as well.
 Adding in a neutral color can change everything.
 Add white for tint, black for shade, and gray for tone.
 For example, pink is a lighter tint of red.
 To make pink, you simply add white to the base color red.